On the typical and atypical solutions to the Kuramoto equations: Introduction

-Earlier studies focused on statistical analysis of infinite networks \cite{Kuramoto1975Self} but more recently, tools from differential and algebraic geometry have enabled analysis of synchronization on finite networks.
-For a finite network, knowing the total number of synchronization configurations is fundamental to our understanding of this model.
+Earlier work focused on the statistical analysis of infinite networks \cite{Kuramoto1975Self} but more recently, tools from differential and algebraic geometry have enabled analysis of synchronizations on finite networks.
+For a finite network, knowing the total number of synchronization configurations is fundamental to understanding this model.
 From a computational perspective, this knowledge also plays a critical role in developing numerical methods for finding synchronization configurations.
-For instance, this number serves as a stopping criterion for \emph{monodromy} algorithms \cite{lindberg2020exploiting} and allows for the development of specialized \emph{homotopy} algorithms \cite{Chen2019Directed,ChenDavis2022Toric} for finding synchronization configurations.
+For instance, this number serves as a stopping criterion for \emph{monodromy} algorithms \cite{lindberg2020exploiting} and allows for the development of specialized \emph{homotopy} algorithms \cite{Chen2019Directed,ChenDavis2022Toric} for finding all synchronization configurations.

 In 1982, Ballieul and Byrnes introduced root counting techniques from algebraic geometry to this field and showed that a Kuramoto network of $N$ oscillators has at most $\binom{2N-2}{N-1}$ synchronization configurations \cite{BaillieulByrnes1982Geometric}.
-Algebraic geometers will recognize this bound as the bi-homogeneous B\'ezout bound for an algebraic version of the defining equations.
-This upper bound can be reached when the network is complete and complex roots (i.e., complex relaxation of the configurations) are counted.
+It coincides with the bound on the root count for the closely related load-flow equations discovered by Li, Sauer, and Yorke \cite{LiSauerYorke1987Numerical}.
+Algebraic geometers will recognize this bound as the bi-homogeneous B\'ezout bound for an algebraic version of the Kuramoto equations.
+This upper bound can be reached when the network is complete and complex roots are counted.
 However, for sparse networks, the root count (even counting complex roots) can be significantly lower than this upper bound \cite{GuoSalam1990Determining,MolzahnMehtaNiemerg2016Toward}, demonstrating the need for a network-dependent root count.